Use Explorer (Northstar)

 Use your mouse, track pad, or other navigation device to zoom in on or move the view.

-To focus the view on a specific entity, enter a full or partial application name in the search bar.
+To focus the view on a specific entity and its connections, enter a full or partial entity name in the search bar.

 Select an entity to open its details panel: